stimulus-components/stimulus-popover/README.md

   connect() {
     super.connect()
     console.log("Do what you want here.")

-    // Get tippy options.
-Override this method if needed. this.tippyOptions
   }

+  // You can override this getter if needed.
+  // The object returned is the props for the Tippy instance. get tippyOptions () {
+    return {
+      // Your options here
     }
+  }
+}
 ```

-These controllers will automatically have access to targets defined in the parent class.
+This controller will automatically has access to targets defined in the parent class.

 If you override the connect, disconnect or any other methods from the parent, you'll want to call `super.method()` to make sure the parent functionality is executed.